JordanMartin/ev3api-java/README.md

 ev3api-java
 ===========

 This Java API allow to you control an EV3 over a serial port (which is emulated with bluetooth).
+It use the Java Simple Serial Connector (jSSC) library to access the serial port.
+It is compatible with Windows, Linux and Mac.

 This API was written with the help of the microsoft API (in C#) and the source code of the brick (see links bellow)